roogue/osu-collector-node/README.md

 # Osu-Collector-Node

-Osu-Collector-Node is a wrapper for osu!Collector API which written in typescript.
+Osu-Collector-Node is a wrapper for osu!Collector API which is written in typescript.

 ## Installation